zj27/fibservice/docs/design.md

 * Register GET handler for /fibonacci
   * The handler will get and check the "length", and return the fibonacci numbers in json format.
   * Leverages FibNumbers to generate the fibonacci numbers.
+  * Respond 200 with fibonacci numbers.
+Respond 400 for invalid or outofrange length.
+Respond 500 for other internal error.

 #### main
 * The entry of the program.